kirandash/Python/django_react_tourism_project/readme.md

 ### 4.5 Connecting a React component to a Service
 1. Add validation to createBooking.
 In ServiceApi.js, add reject method.
 2. In Checkout.js add validation for isOrderPlaced

+### 4.6 Validating Data with Django REST Framework
+1. Add validation to BookingSerializer for Street address format with `validate_street_address()` method